Validate form and request values

 Search

-Opens a dialog in which the desired application and, if applicable, the page to be checked can be selected.
+Opens a dialog in which you can select the desired application and, if necessary the page to be checked can also be selected.

 Select application